chemarbgmailcom/rastertotpcl/README.md

 ### 2010-05-27 - Initial release

-Converted original restertotec file into rastertotpcl.
+Converted original rastertotec file into rastertotpcl.
 Added support for TOPIX compression.
 Now using CUPS raster header 2 for finer control of page sizes.
 Refactoring.